 Here’s an analogy to consider: If you buy some chemical additive from an illegal “dealer” and add it to the gasoline tank in your car, and the car blows up – does that make the car the problem?
 Or would headlines on the news read “Cars are exploding, do not drive your car?”
 Of course not!
 The media would tell you to not put that chemical into your gas tank, because who-knows-what is in it.
 Well it’s the same with vape eliquid.
 You can do your own math, but if there are suddenly 17 and 18 year olds winding up in the emergency room after 1-2 years of vaping, something must be different in the products and methods they are using when they vape.
 Our vaping liquids have not changed for the most part, so for this massive lung issue to have occurred only in the past few months and concentrated only in the U.S., SOMETHING MUST BE DIFFERENT!
 In contrast, if there were indications of a pattern of ill effects on those of us who have been vaping for 5 – 10 years, that would be a cause for concern.
 But the former makes it crystal clear that this is a sudden epidemic over short-term use of black market THC cartridges and not traditional vaping products sold in your local vape shops.

 Remember several years back we had the scare of “popcorn lung” and “exploding batteries” concerns about vaping?
 Both have silently slipped into the background as no good evidence supported serious dangers with either.
 All in all, there have been very few negative health issues confirmed from vaping, when used with legally produced vaping eLiquids and devices.
-And any side effects that have been found by vaping, are significantly less than smoking cigarettes – and we are talking along the lines of 95% less harmful per the PHE (Public Health England) which you can read about here:
+And any side effects that have been found by vaping, are significantly less than smoking cigarettes – and we are talking along the lines of 95% less harmful per the PHE (Public Health England) which you can read about by clicking here:

 So to not clarify these facts in the media is a major disservice to public health, and is honestly an unethical attack on vaping.
 It confuses the public, and is discouraging millions of tobacco-addicted people from switching to the vaping alternative, which by most scientific evidence carries severely less negative health issues associated with it.
 At minimum, adults should have the CHOICE, and not one limited to tobacco and menthol – the exact “flavors” they are trying to get off of.
 Although the vape industry cannot use the word “safer” legally, if you ask those intimately involved in the vape community, and the hoards of customers I’ve served in my shops for the past 7 years, the benefits of vaping over cigarettes is staggering.
 And I personally have not been made aware of a single customer, when using the product as intended, that experienced anything less than equal to overwhelmingly better health since they made the switch.
 This includes asking customers about doctors visits, which I very often do, and again, have not heard of a single one that advised them to stop vaping.
 The typical answer I get is “my doctor doesn’t have a recommendation on vaping, but told me to keep doing what I am doing because I am much healthier than when I smoked cigarettes.”
 Does science need a lot more time to fully understand the long-term effects of vaping?
 Of course, but it is foolish to automatically look at it through the same dark lens as history showed us with cigarettes and now consider vaping as “guilty until proven innocent” in an attempt to not be duped again, as we were by Big Tobacco decades ago.
 If vaping proves long term to be a much safer alternative as many believe, but we stomp it out at this early stage out of this fear, that would mean Big Tobaccos deception would strike a 2nd time!